mach10-org/mach-app/src/content/courses/vuejs/02-intro.md

 ---
+layout: "@CourseLayout"
 title: 02 -  vuejs
-description: 'Learn how VUE JS works and explore the official API docs'
+description: Learn how VUE JS works and explore the official API docs
 quiz:
-  label: 'From frontmatter : Which term does NOT describe JavaScript ?'
+  label: "From frontmatter : Which term does NOT describe JavaScript ?"
   options:
     - label: Garbage collected
       explain: no prize for you